Trades unlikely to save sub-.500 Rams after latest debacle

 Most of this ineptitude sits squarely on McVay and his offense.
 Los Angeles got 163 of its paltry 223 yards Sunday on two drives in the first half, and every other drive was a different shade of awful.

-McVay's reputation as an offensive mastermind hasn't stood up to the challenges of having a subpar offensive line and a pronounced lack of talent at running back and receiver.
-All-Pro Cooper Kupp has been the sole effective skill-position player for Matthew Stafford, but they haven't been able to carry this unimpressive roster.
+McVay's offensive acumen hasn't overcome the challenges of having a subpar offensive line and a pronounced lack of talent at running back and receiver.

+''If you said, `Is this what you expected through seven games?'
+No, it's nothing like what we had expected,'' McVay said. ''But this is where we're at, and there's got to be an evolution and an adaptation that's absolutely necessary.
+It hasn't been good enough, and I take a lot of responsibility for that, but there has been a whole lot of moving parts that have contributed to that.''

 The Rams have never been at .500 or worse this late in McVay's six seasons, yet the veteran players less than nine months removed from a Super Bowl victory also realize nothing is decided yet.